Pedramzaree/Pedramzaree.github.io/_pages/about.md

 Education
 ======
-Ph.D. in Computer Science at the University of California, Riverside (2022-now)
+UCR : Ph.D. in Computer Science at the University of California, Riverside (2022-now)

 B.Sc. in Electrical Engineering at Sharif University of Technology (2017-2022)